Our loan application is fast & secure. If you work or own a home, you're approved.

 There are some advantages and disadvantages of using a bank vs. another financial institution.
 Due to the large scale of banks, they tend to be more convenient for many consumers.
 Branches scattered throughout Canada, and a healthy online presence, make these institutions easily accessible to anyone.

 Although having easy access is great, there are drawbacks to a large financial institution as well.
 Having such a large and established infrastructure can make customizing the products and accounts a harder task.
 Making exceptions to corporate policy and finding the best fit is sometimes not possible.
 A smaller, more niche lender or credit union may be able to provide a more custom experience to better fit your needs.
 Within large financial institutions, there is only so much an employee can do, or a certain distance they can stray from the norm to accommodate you.

 Consolidation Loans From Credit Unions

-Credit Unions are growing ever more popular within the financial world due to their ability to market on a more effective scale to their local communities, as well as the ability to offer lower fees and lower interest rates.
-They are essential "banking" institutions that operate as non-profit organizations.
+Credit Unions are growing ever more popular within the financial world due to their ability to market on a more effective scale to their local communities, while offering lower fees and interest rates.
+They are essentially "banking" institutions that operate as non-profit organizations.
 While a bank is focused on the bottom dollar, credit unions pay back the community with any profit, whether it be through local charities or giving back to its customers or "members" in the form of dividends.
 They may also use the funds to enhance the overall experience for its members by putting that money into the expansion and betterment of the credit union itself.